Procedure: Student critical incident

 - Updates the critical incident report, documenting actions taken and outcomes.

-- Annually, the Registrar (Student Life) reports to Academic Quality Assurance Committee on the management of student critical incidents.
+- Annually, the Associate Director, Wellbeing reports to Academic Quality Assurance Committee on the management of student critical incidents.